 How to Make Glazed Ham With Pineapple and Cherry Garnish

-The ham pictured below is not only festive looking but is also delicious.
-Yet it's pretty simple to prepare.
-In fact, it's so simple, even a beginner or novice cook can easily achieve the same results as a seasoned cook.
+This ham is not only festive-looking, but it is also delicious.
+Still, it's pretty simple to prepare.
+In fact, it's so simple that even a beginner cook can easily achieve good results.
 It's an excellent choice for any holiday, but is also perfect for anytime you have a crowd to feed, such as reunions, birthday parties, and other celebrations.

 First, choose a whole, bone-in, Hickory-smoked ham.
 You will never be disappointed.